Takeshi-Sakamoto5/ArcOS/README.md

 Filter these resources based on my preferences.

-Decompose this problem as I would reason about it.
+Decompose this situation as I would analyze it.

-PolyAgora + ArcOS Workflow
+Combined Workflow (ArcOS + PolyAgora)

-PolyAgora generates divergent possibilities.
+PolyAgora generates possibilities

-ArcOS evaluates them using your cognitive structure.
+ArcOS evaluates them

-This is Emergence + Determinism in a unified workflow.

 10. Repository Status
-10.1 Contains
+Contains

 ArcOS architecture